xaur/writings/posts/201911xx-marketing-strategies.md

 - Develop guidelines how to grow communities (big first step is done with the release of community organizer [guide](https://github.com/decredcommunity/guidelines/blob/master/community-organizer-playbook.md)).
 - Staff and fund more accounts.
 Many accounts are [outdated](https://github.com/decredcommunity/textassets) and are not active enough.
 A successful account requires a ton of consistent work to maintain a healthy pulse of updates and to talk to its community.
 Without solid coordination and funding our accounts will be dusty and rely on volunteers that come and go.
 - Try less popular but more promising platforms like Mastodon or those P2P YouTube replacements.
 They might have higher "conversion" ratio, and if they succeed and obsolete centralized platforms, we'll be in a good position among the pioneers.
-- Find out inflow and outflow numbers for all platforms.
+- Find out inflow and outflow numbers for all accounts.
 - Set up collection and visualization of stats and make the data available to our researchers.
 This was one of the proposed [research directions](https://proposals.decred.org/proposals/5d9cfb07aefb338ba1b74f97de16ee651beabc851c7f2b5f790bd88aea23b3cb/comments/13) but it didn't collect enough upvotes.
 I think it's still relevant.
-- Look into sentiment analysis [like this](https://www.reddit.com/r/decred/comments/dq79s8/decred_social_stats/) (there are several projects mining this kind of data).
+- Look into sentiment analysis [like this](https://www.reddit.com/r/decred/comments/dr84e3/decred_social_movements_today/) (there are several projects mining this kind of data).

 ## Leverage others' social media

-There are many personalities with large and/or highly relevant social media following, both in the crypto scene and beyond.
+There are many personalities with large and/or highly relevant audiences, both in the crypto scene and beyond.

 We have began engaging with crypto celebs on Twitter.
 Not without some coordination help from Ditto, and more guidance is being developed.

 I suggest to not limit ourselves to Twitter and in general to the crypto scene that I believe is still quite of an echo chamber.
 Instead, engage with anyone who could benefit from Decred _today_.

 Let's look at YouTube.
 PewDiePie recently broke 100 million subscribers despite the legacy media trying to crush him with their bullshit.
 Even YouTube itself, instead of actively supporting their biggest celebrity, often demonetizes his videos for lame reasons.
 This happens to many, many content creators and "because of the YouTube algorithm" is now a meme hinting at opaque rules of the platform.
-One [study](https://twitter.com/coffeebreak_YT/status/1130854871370878977) exposed how "edgy" content is being [suppressed](https://reclaimthenet.org/youtube-suppresses-pewdiepie-trending-tab/) in the U.S. and how legacy news outlets managed to dominate the ["Trending"](https://support.google.com/youtube/answer/7239739?hl=en) listing with much lower effort.
+One [study](https://twitter.com/coffeebreak_YT/status/1130854871370878977) has exposed how "edgy" content is being [suppressed](https://reclaimthenet.org/youtube-suppresses-pewdiepie-trending-tab/) in the U.S. and how legacy news outlets managed to dominate the ["Trending"](https://support.google.com/youtube/answer/7239739?hl=en) list with much lower effort than independent creators.
 Tubers often joke about their own demonetization and actively sell merch to lower their dependency on YouTube payouts.
 In attempts to remove YouTube's cryptic "algorithm" from financial relationships with their audience some turned to Patreon to get funded "directly".
 But recent history has shown that if you have wrong ideas you can get [deplatformed](https://bitcoinist.com/patreon-mastercard-ban-bitcoin/) by the well coordinated group of companies, for incomprehensible reasons, and get your funding channels cut.

 Now, any crypto user seeing that would roll his eyes: "Just use crypto, goddammit!
 Throw these middlemen out of the window!
 Exchange with your folks directly!".
 Believe it or not, most content creators still don't know about crypto and depend on ugly ad revenues.
 I guess people who experienced "specifics" of these platforms firsthand will be the first to discover crypto, but why wait?
 It can and should serve them today.